 You’re probably already wondering how many more ways you could possibly be charged for payment processing – but believe it or not, there are other ways processing service providers skillfully take your money.

-Some fees might not be on every single merchant account statement but rather triggered by individual actions.
+Some fees might not be on every single business account statement but rather triggered by individual actions.
 Keep an eye out for:

 - Credit Card Terminal Fees